 If you meet all requirements, follow these steps to validate if Rendezvous is in use:

-- The transport protocols in use indicate the type of connection:
+- The TRANSPORT PROTOCOLS indicates the type of connection:

 - Navigate to Citrix Workspace.